Home » The Most Difficult Residency Specialties to Match Into & Why They’re So Competitive

 General surgery has become one of the most competitive specialties in recent years.
 Its appeal lies in the wide range of diseases and organs treated.
 A residency in general surgery encompasses training in abdominal, cardiac, thoracic, vascular, hepatobiliary, transplant, breast, endocrine, colorectal, and minimally invasive surgeries.
 From complex exploratory procedures to quick laparoscopic cholecystectomies, cases vary greatly.

 As a general surgeon, you receive training not only in surgery but also in medicine.
 Surgical services manage their patients comprehensively, including conditions like diabetes and hypertension during hospitalization.
 General surgery residents also gain experience in caring for critically ill patients.
 Although surgical residency is challenging, sub-specializations such as breast, endocrine, hepatobiliary, colorectal, and minimally invasive surgery offer a more balanced lifestyle.
 By specializing further, surgeons can pursue their passion without sacrificing all their time.
 Moreover, general surgery serves as a gateway to other specialties, such as plastic, vascular, and CT surgery.
-Integrated programs in these specialties are often more competitive to match into than general surgery, providing applicants with a choice.
+Integrated programs in these specialties are often more competitive to match into than general surgery, providing applicants with another route to their preferred specialty.

 Neurosurgery